tencentyun/intlcloud-documents/product_new/安全产品中心/主机安全/快速入门_intl.md

 ## Getting Started
-Host Security can be installed together with Tencent Cloud CVMs and CPMs or installed separately.
+Cloud Workload Protection can be installed together with Tencent Cloud CVMs and CPMs or installed separately.
-Log in to [Tencent Cloud Console](https://console.cloud.tencent.com/), click **Products** -> **Security**-> **Host Security** to go to the Host Security console page to check if Host Security has been installed on your CVM.
+Log in to [Tencent Cloud Console](https://console.cloud.tencent.com/), click **Products** -> **Security**-> **Cloud Workload Protection** to go to the Cloud Workload Protection console page to check if Cloud Workload Protection has been installed on your CVM.

-The following shows how the Host Security console looks like:
+The following shows how the Cloud Workload Protection console looks like:
 ![](https://mc.qcloudimg.com/static/img/51114266f017374b9a12addf6c39570a/image.png)

-- For the server surrounded by the yellow box, no host security product is installed.
+- For the server surrounded by the yellow box, no cloud workload protection product is installed.
 You can install the product depending on the server's operating system as shown below:
   - [Windows CVM](#windows-.E4.BA.91.E6.9C.8D.E5.8A.A1.E5.99.A8.E7.8E.AF.E5.A2.83)
   - [Linux CVM](#linux-.E4.BA.91.E6.9C.8D.E5.8A.A1.E5.99.A8.E7.8E.AF.E5.A2.83)
-- For the server surrounded by the blue box, the Basic Protection edition of Host Security is installed.
+- For the server surrounded by the blue box, the Basic Protection edition of Cloud Workload Protection is installed.
 You can [Activate Professional Protection](#Activating Professional Protection ) for it.
-- For the server surrounded by the red box, the Professional Protection edition of Host Security is installed to provide a multi-dimensional security protection for system.
+- For the server surrounded by the red box, the Professional Protection edition of Cloud Workload Protection is installed to provide a multi-dimensional security protection for system.

 ## Intrusion Detection
-After Host Security is installed, such features as Trojan detection, login behavior audit and password cracking blocking are enabled automatically.
+After Cloud Workload Protection is installed, such features as Trojan detection, login behavior audit and password cracking blocking are enabled automatically.
 You can check the intrusion detection details of a server by either of the following two ways:
-- In the **Security Overview** tab on the Host Security console page, locate the server for which you want to view details in the server list, click the IP address of the server, and then click **Protection Details** to view the intrusion detection details of the server.
+- In the **Security Overview** tab on the Cloud Workload Protection console page, locate the server for which you want to view details in the server list, click the IP address of the server, and then click **Protection Details** to view the intrusion detection details of the server.
-- In the Host Security console page, click **Intrusion Detection** in the menu on the left, and then click the feature you want to view to check the intrusion detection details of all servers for which you have activated Host Security.
+- In the Cloud Workload Protection console page, click **Intrusion Detection** in the menu on the left, and then click the feature you want to view to check the intrusion detection details of all servers for which you have activated Cloud Workload Protection.

 For operations related to additional features, please see:
 -  [Trojan Handling Operations](/document/product/296/13008)